 Yum cha is almost magical.
 It's perfect in that you can just pick a spot, turn up, and you've got a massive selection of delicious snacks on which to gorge upon.
-It's also a massively underrated hangover cure, especailly if you pair it with an ice cold can of Coke.
+It's also a massively underrated hangover cure, especailly if you pair it with an ice cold glass bottle of Coke.

 Melbourne has plenty of great yum cha restaurants, and you've probably only just scratched the surface.
 So here are the best yum cha restaurants you can find in Melbourne.